-Prerequisite: German I / German 8 (with a C or above recommended) 5 pds/wk Grades 9-12
+Prerequisite: German I / German 8 (with a C or above recommended)

 German II expands on many of the topics covered in German I allowing students to progress as language learners.
 Students go beyond the basics of German I vocabulary and grammar, and hone in on authentically communicating in the target language.
 Students complete realistic tasks and navigate through situations that emulate real world experiences.
 Students will compare and contrast aspects of German and American culture and language usage.
 The four skill areas of language learning (listening, speaking, reading, and writing) receive equal emphasis.